MELSunny/ConvertCOCO/README.md

 # ConvertCOCO
 ## Description
-This project is the toolbox to convert our own dataset into COCO dataset.
+This project is the toolbox to convert your own dataset to COCO dataset.

 ## Installation
 Please install the environment by anaconda